Michael McNulty: Elections

-In October 2007, McNulty announced that he would not seek an 11th term in Congress.
+In October 2007, McNulty announced that he wouldn't seek an 11th term in Congress.
 Paul Tonko, who had served alongside McNulty in the State Assembly from 1983 to 1989, won the Democratic nomination to replace McNulty, and subsequently won the general election in November.
 Despite being an open seat, this was not considered a competitive election, as the 21st is considered the most Democratic district in the state outside of the New York City-based districts and Western New York.
 Both Congressional Quarterly and the Cook Political Report rated the race for the 21st's open seat as "Safe Democratic."

+Tonko won the Democratic primary on September 9, defeating four other candidates.
+In the November 4 general election, Tonko defeated Republican Schenectady County Legislator James Buhrmaster by a decisive margin.